Facing Prejudice: All American Boys

 Key Questions

-What idea is Smith trying to communicate in this sentence?
+• What idea is Smith trying to convey in the sentence below?
+How does the metaphor in the sentence develop this idea?

 Vocabulary